evmcnb/quartz/content/Pearls/Pre-Operative Assessment and Care.md

 **Generally:**
 - Aspirin - continue
 - Clopidogrel - stop 7 days prior.
 If stroke/MI in past year seek expert advice
-- DOACs - stop 24-72 hours prior to surgery depending on renal function
+- DOACs - stop 24-72 hours prior to surgery depending on surgery risk
 - Warfarin - stop 5 days prior.
 If high risk of thrombosis - bridge with LMWH
 - LMWH - last dose 12 hours prior (24 hours if on treatment dose for VTE)